 - Canned chopped tomatoes.
 To enhance the umami element while adding moisture to the filling.

 - Mozzarella cheese.
-To melt on top of the peppers.
+For the topping.

 How to make Italian stuffed peppers